xi-jia/LKU-Net/RnR-ExM-2023/readme.md

 We extend LKU-Net with an Affine version for RnR-Exm 2023 Challenge.

-The code and detailed descsription will be updated in the following weeks.
+The code and detailed description will be updated in the following weeks.

 ## Updating